Faboslav/friends-and-foes/.github/assets/modrinth/md/fabric.md

 <p>
 	Meet the <a href="https://github.com/Faboslav/friends-and-foes/wiki/Copper-Golem">Copper Golem</a>, a pocket-sized, comedic marvel that finds joy in randomly pressing copper buttons.
 	Like any other copper creations it will <a href="https://github.com/Faboslav/friends-and-foes/wiki/Copper-Golem#oxidation">oxidize</a> over time, but do not worry, maintenance is a breeze!
 For a quick makeover, grab an <a href="https://github.com/Faboslav/friends-and-foes/wiki/Copper-Golem#scraping">axe</a> or a <a href="https://github.com/Faboslav/friends-and-foes/wiki/Copper-Golem#waxing">honeycomb</a>.
-	If you want to <a href="https://github.com/Faboslav/friends-and-foes/wiki/Copper-Golem#creation">build</a> this little creature, gather a copper block, a pumpkin, and a lightning rod..
+	If you want to <a href="https://github.com/Faboslav/friends-and-foes/wiki/Copper-Golem#creation">build</a> this little creature, gather a copper block, a pumpkin, and a lightning rod.
 </p>

 <table>